2021 was the year of realignment.

 Giving presentations isn’t something I particularly enjoy because I feel awkward when speaking to groups.
 Speaking is a skill I’ve yet to hone.
 However, I had an opportunity to give a presentation this year, and decided to see it as a chance to practice being comfortable with discomfort.

-I learned that by embracing discomfort and imperfection not only helped me perform in an activity I suck at, but doing so also boosted my confidence and self esteem.
+I learned that by embracing discomfort and imperfection not only helped me perform better in an activity I suck at, but doing so also boosted my confidence and self esteem.

 Recap 2021 Goals